Grand-Place: 20th and 21st centuries

 At the start of World War I, as refugees flooded Brussels, the Grand-Place was filled with military and civilian casualties.
 The Town Hall served as a makeshift hospital.
 On 20 August 1914, at 2 p.m., the occupying German army arrived at the Grand-Place and set up field kitchens.
 The occupiers hoisted a German flag at the left side of the Town Hall.

 The Grand-Place continued to serve as a market until 19 November 1959, and it is still called the Grote Markt ("Big Market") in Dutch.
 Neighbouring streets still reflect the area's origins, named after the sellers of butter, cheese, herring, coal, and so on.
 During the 1960s, in a low period of appreciation, the square served as a car parking area, but the parking spaces were removed in 1972 following a campaign by citizens.
 However, car traffic continued to pass through the square until 1990.

 In 1979, the Grand-Place was bombed by the Irish Republican Army (IRA).
 A bomb planted under an open‐air stage where a British Army band was preparing to give a concert injured at least 15 persons, including four bandsmen, and caused extensive damage.

 In 1990, the Grand-Place was pedestrianised, a first step in the pedestrianisation of central Brussels, and it is currently part of a large pedestrian zone in the centre of Brussels.
 The City of Brussels had been thinking about pedestrianising the square and its surrounding streets for several years, but a car park nearby prevented the project from materialising.
 When its licence ran out in September 1990, the city took the opportunity to conduct a pedestrian experiment.
 For three-and-a-half months, all traffic was to be banned on the Grand-Place, and also on the adjacent streets.
 After 1 January 1991, they would decide for good.

 The Grand-Place was named by UNESCO as a World Heritage Site in 1998.
 The place is now primarily an important tourist attraction.
 A number of guildhalls have been converted into shops, terraced restaurants and brasseries.
-Notable institutions include Godiva chocolatier and Maison Dandoy speculoos confectionery.
+Notable institutions include Godiva chocolatier and Maison Dandoy biscuiterie.
 One of the houses owned by the brewers' guild is home to a brewers' museum.
 In addition, the Museum of Cocoa and Chocolate (since 2014, Choco-Story Brussels) was founded in July 1998 in the De Valck building, at 9–11, rue de la Tête d'or/Guldenhoofdstraat, just off the Grand-Place.